calogica/calogica.com/_posts/2019-12-08-nfl-4thdown-attempts.md

 I've written previously about *Beta-Binomial* models and their extension, *Dirichlet-Multinomials* in [Dice, Polls & Dirichlet Multinomials](/python/pymc3/2018/11/27/dice-polls-dirichlet-multinomial.html).

 #### Model Building
 As a baseline model, let's set up a simple *Beta-Binomial* model to gauge the latent bias towards "going for it" across *all* seasons, weeks and teams.
 This is also known as a *pooled* or *fully-pooled* model, since we're combining information across all of our groups.
-Chris Fonnesbeck wrote a great post, "A Primer on Bayesian Methods for Multilevel Modeling"[^multi-primer], for the PyMC3 docs that we recommend reading for more on this.
+Chris Fonnesbeck wrote a great post, "A Primer on Bayesian Methods for Multilevel Modeling"[^multi-primer], for the PyMC3 docs that I recommend reading for more on this.

 ```python
 with pm.Model() as attempts_base_line_model: